Because we’re givers!

 Every year it seems our group is just hankering to use our collective power to reach out to those in need somehow support worthy causes.
-In the past we’ve collected everything from toiletries for our Veterans (thanks to Garlynn for heading that up!), as well as the same for missions trips to Puerto Rico (thanks to Dawn!), to donations for Operation Smile (thanks to Lynn!) and Doctors Without Borders (thanks to Alice!)
+In the past we’ve collected everything from toiletries for our Veterans (thanks to Garlynn for heading that up!), and the same for missions trips to Puerto Rico (thanks to Dawn!), to donations for Operation Smile (thanks to Lynn!) and Doctors Without Borders (thanks to Alice!)

-This year I (Laurie) had the pleasure of attending an event where I heard our Maryland’s First Lady, Yumi Hogan, tell her story.
+A few years go I (Laurie) had the pleasure of attending an event where I heard our Maryland’s First Lady, Yumi Hogan, tell her story.
 As many of you know not long after his inauguration, her husband (our current MD Governor Larry Hogan) was diagnosed with non-Hodgkin’s lymphoma.
 Over the next few months she spent days upon days by his side at University while he received treatment.
 While she was there she began to take notice that there were residents at this hospital.
 Children.
 She took special note of their quality of life while staying there.

 We all know that the University of Maryland Children’s Hospital is a premier hospital in patient care, I am not referring to their medical care but rather their emotional care.
 Mrs. Hogan became aware that they were children, in a hospital bed, for the long haul and needed something different, or special to occupy their time and minds.